 Does it really matter what you call it?

-If your student is unhappy, distressed, anxious, does it really matter what label you put on what she is feeling?
+If your student is unhappy, distressed, anxious, does it really matter what label you put on what they are feeling?
 Actually, maybe it does.
-It may help to remind your student, and yourself, that home isn’t necessarily the antidote to what she is feeling.
-It’s not really home that she needs, it is making her new situation feel comfortable and familiar.
+It may help to remind your student, and yourself, that home isn’t necessarily the antidote to what they are feeling.
+It’s not really home that they need, it is making their new situation feel comfortable and familiar.
 Changing the label may help change the perspective.

-Your student is a college student now, but she doesn’t feel like it yet.
-She doesn’t feel as though she belongs.
-She may be fearful about facing the unknown, but she can’t identify those feelings because they are just that – feelings.
-What she is experiencing isn’t necessarily rational.
-She can’t just think it through (although it helps to think about it), she needs to live the experience.
+Your student is a college student now, but they don’t feel like it yet.
+They don’t feel as though they belong.
+Your student may be fearful about facing the unknown, but they can’t identify those feelings because they are just that — feelings.
+What your student is experiencing isn’t necessarily rational.
+They can’t just think it through (although it helps to think about it), they need to live the experience.